 - Snow Study Kit

-- Long Underwear (top and bottom).
+- Base Layers (top and bottom).
 They should be synthetic such as Capilene or Merino Wool.
 Patagonia Capilene and Merino baselayers are good options.

 - Warm shirt (not cotton)

 - Insulated jacket or vest.
 This is essential for staying warm while taking breaks or when the weather gets really cold.
 The Patagonia Down Fitz Roy jacket is a good example of a warm insulated jacket.

 - Water resistant jacket, hard shell or soft shell.
 A hardshell set up is essential when the weather turns wet.
 Gore-Tex™, H2NO™ or similar material works great.
 The Patagonia Torrentshell is a good example of a waterproof jacket.